linode/docs/docs/networking/native-ipv6-networking.md

 Firewall
 --------

-If you have already implemented a firewall for IPv6, please use the following rules for IPv6 addresses to properly allocate without manual intervention or static networking.
+If you have already implemented a firewall for IPv6, please ensure the following rules are in place.
+This will ensure that IPv6 address properly allocate without manual intervention or static networking.
 We want to ensure that neighbor solicitation is able to pass through your Linodes firewall.

     ip6tables -A INPUT -p icmpv6 --icmpv6-type router-advertisement -m hl --hl-eq 255 -j ACCEPT
     ip6tables -A INPUT -p icmpv6 --icmpv6-type neighbor-solicitation -m hl --hl-eq 255 -j ACCEPT